AveryS00/song-link-bot/README.md

 ### playlist
 ``playlist``
-The bot will reply with a link to view the Spotify playlist.
+The bot will reply directly with a link to view the Spotify playlist.
 Anyone can use this command.

 ### add song
-This is not a 'command' per se.
+This is not a command.
 Anytime a spotify link is sent in the ``music_channel``, the bot will take it and place it in the server playlist.
 The success or failure is then marked in the ``logging_channel``.

 ## Privacy and Data Collection
-Should you choose to use my bot, I am the sole owner of the bot.
-As you can see in the code, I keep logs about command usages which specify guild ids and guild names.
+Should you choose to use the bot I host, I keep logs about command usages which specify guild ids, guild names, and usernames for the associated call.
 I also have access to view and modify all Spotify playlists created by the bot.
 These logs are not shared with anyone and are used only for error solving purposes.
 The logs are destroyed upon resets of the bot.
 I will never sell or share data with anyone.

 ## Self Hosting
 A Spotify account is required to host this bot yourself, but Premium is not necessary.
 Therefore, it is HIGHLY recommended creating a new free account just for the bot.

-To host this bot yourself follow these instructions:
+To host this bot yourself follow these instructions (INCOMPLETE):
-1) Find a suitable machine to run this bot, that can either be your own computer that you guarantee will not close, or possibly a cloud instance.
+1) Find a suitable machine to run this bot, that can either be your own computer that you guarantee will not close, or a cloud instance.
 2) Clone this repository into a folder on that machine.
 3) Install node.js.
 4) Create a file called ``config.json`` and place it into the same level.
 Copy and paste the below template into it: